Pellet (air gun): Dieseling of pellets

-Dieseling is used for the deliberate or accidental burning of oils or similar flammable hydrocarbons with a similar effect as liquid propellant when an air rifle is discharged.
-A spring or ram-powered air rifle works by a piston rapidly compressing the air in the chamber behind the projectile forcing the projectile (usually a pellet) out at speed.
-Where the air contains flammable contaminants or additions, the temperature rise associated with the compression may ignite the mixture in a similar way to fuel in a diesel engine.
-This adds to the energy of the system, some of which is transferred to the pellet as increased velocity.
+"Dieseling" is a term used to describe the deliberate or accidental combustion of lubricant oil or similar flammable hydrocarbons when an air rifle is discharged, often with a loud muzzle report (which airguns are not expected to have) and a puff of visible thin smoke being ejected from the muzzle.
+Spring- or gas ram-powered air rifles work via a piston pump rapidly compressing the air in the chamber behind the projectile (usually a pellet), forcing the it out at speed.
+Adiabatic compression causes the temperature to rise rapidly, which may ignite flammable lubricants or contaminants within the airgun chamber and barrel, in a similar way to the compression ignition of fuel in a diesel engine.
+This combustion adds extra energy to the system, some of which is transferred to the projectile as increased velocity due to an afterburner-like effect as if liquid propellant is used.

-Owing to the relatively small muzzle energy of air rifles compared to the stored chemical energy in oil, dieseling can make a substantial difference to the velocity of the pellet.
+Owing to the relatively small muzzle energy of air rifles compared to the stored chemical energy in oil, dieseling can make a substantial difference to the muzzle velocity of the pellet.
 While generally an unwanted phenomenon due to the effect on accuracy and also potential damage to rifle or sight, it is sometimes deliberately engineered by oiling the rear hollow base of the pellet or chamber, in order to increase the power of the weapon.
-This is usually done as a stunt or in experimentation - the tiny amounts of oil involved makes consistency impractical, with consequent substantial adverse effect on accuracy.
+This is usually done as a stunt or in experimentation — the tiny amounts of oil involved makes consistency impractical, with consequent substantial adverse effect on accuracy.
+To avoid dieseling, non-flammable silicone grease-based lubricants can be used instead of hydrocarbon ones.